July 28, 2021

 Spark Science encourages our listeners to get vaccinated and to use the information in this episode to have discussions with hesitant family and friends to get vaccinated as well.
 Another great resource is the Debunking Handbook.

-April 29, 2021
+Thursday Apr 29, 2021

 “Which one did you get, Pfizer or Moderna?”
 This was the big question at the start of the COVID-19 vaccine rollout but how do these vaccines work?
 Why do they have to be kept at ultracold temperatures?
 What is mRNA?